SansEkeleton/ids368L-01-1078069/README.md

 # SSN (Social Security Number) Validator

-# Requerimientos
+# Requirements
-1. El SSN debe de contener 9 digitos.
+1. The SSN must contain 9 digits.
-2. El SSN debe estar dividido en 3 partes.
+2. The SSN must be divided into 3 parts.
-3. la primera parte debe contener 3 digitos, no puede contener 000 y ni estar entre 889 y 1000.
+3. the first part must contain 3 digits, it cannot contain 000 and cannot be between 889 and 1000.
-4. la segunda parte debe contener 2 digitos, deberia de estar entre 1 y 99.
+4. the second part must contain 2 digits, it should be between 1 and 99.
-5. la tercera parte debe contener 4 digitos, deberia de estar entre 0001 y 9999.
+5. the third part must contain 4 digits, it should be between 0001 and 9999.

-# Escenarios de pruebas
+# Test scenarios

-1. El programa se ejecuta a traves de una terminal.
+1. The program is executed through a terminal.
-2. El SSN "980-12-0000" es Invalido
+2. The SSN "980-12-0000" is Invalid.

-# Descarga
+# Download

 1. git clone.
 2. cd "\".
 3. dotnet run " ".
 4. dotnet run " ".
-5. Resultado debe mostrar "Valido" o "Invalido".
+5. Result should show "Valid" or "Invalid".